 6. Let the ribs rest for a few minutes after cooking to allow the juices to redistribute before serving.

-See also How long to cook instant rice in slow cooker
+See also How to cook tri tip roast in the oven

 By following these guidelines and making adjustments based on your specific smoker and preferences, you can achieve delicious and perfectly cooked pork ribs every time.